 river stones.
 It is a festive and family meal consumed more commonly in

-the countryside during trips, or a visit to a family of nomads in the steppes.
+the countryside during trips, or during a visit to a family of nomads on

 Mongolian “Aaruul” is a dried curd (called aaruul in Mongolian) that is the most widely consumed traditional dairy product in Mongolia.
-During the summer, nomadic families milk animals (mainly cows, sheep, yaks and camels) twice a day to make plenty of aaruul and other dairy products to consume year around.
+During the summer, nomadic families milk animals (mainly cows, sheep, yaks, and camels) twice a day to make plenty of aaruul and other dairy products to consume year-round.
 Nomads usually make aaruul from goat and cow’s milk.

-To eat mongolian can sometimes also remind of China.
-Since the old times, rice was imported from the southern neighbours, because it obviously doesn't grow in the mongolian climate.
+To eat Mongolian can sometimes also remind us of China.
+Since the old times, rice was imported from the southern neighbors, because it obviously doesn't grow in the Mongolian climate.

 BOORTSOG